Marzogh/SPIMemory/.github/ISSUE_TEMPLATE.md

 Hey there!
 Thanks for using the SPIFlash library for Arduino.
+### Please note that starting 01.03.2018 any issue raised here MUST be submitted according to this template or it will be flagged with 'Not enough information'.
+No action will be taken till all the prerequisite information is provided.
+If no information is provided for over a month, the issue will be closed.

 **Note: For support questions, please use the [Arduino Forums](http://forum.arduino.cc/index.php?topic=324009.0).
 This repository's issues are reserved for feature requests and bug reports.**

+# Issue submission template

 **I'm submitting a ...**
   - [ ] bug report